fidelsurtida/snake/README.md

   - Added Textbox in game over screen to track the player name.
 - May 22, 2024
   - Implemented Saving of leaderboard into binary file at leaderboard.bin.
 Loading of LB data into the Menu GUI.
+- May 24, 2024
+  - Added partial implementation of bomb object with bomb image and basic spawn and despawn code.

 <br>
 <b>This project is currently under development.</b>